LunieLu/PawsPerfect/README.md

 This site is targeted towards Dog & Cat owners who may be looking to book time away and want a professional pet carer to look after their pets during this time.

 ## Features
+- Navigation
+    -

+- The Hero Image

+- The Intro Section

+- The Gallery Section

+- The Footer

 ## Testing

 ## Deployment

 ## Credits

+ **Content**
+-
+ **Media**
+- Images used on site are all original content